dpenkler/linux-usbtmc/README.md

 To load the driver execute `rmmod usbtmc; insmod usbtmc.ko` as root.

+Enable debug messages with insmod usbtmc.ko dyndbg=+p and use dmesg to see debug output.

 To compile your instrument control program ensure that it includes the tmc.h file from this repo.
 An example test program for an Agilent/Keysight scope is also provided.
 See the file ttmc.c To build the provided program run `make ttmc`

 To clean the directory of build files run `make clean`

+To run usbtmc applications as non-root, insert a file e.g. /etc/udev/rules.d/99-usbtmc.rules with the content:

+`KERNEL=="usbtmc[0-9]*", MODE="0660", GROUP="usbtmc"`

+and add yourself to the usbtmc group

+`sudo usermod -G usbtmc -a LOGIN`

+where LOGIN is your username.

 ## Features